FelixOakz/felixoakz/README.md

 <h3 align="center">A guy from Brazil who loves creating and building things very methodically</h3>

-- 👨‍💻 I’m currently working on **personal projects to enhance my portfolio**
+- 👨‍💻 I’m currently working on **personal projects to enhance my portfolio, freelancing**

-- 📚 I’m currently learning **new frameworks and improving Frontend skills**
+- 📚 I’m currently learning **new technologies and improving Frontend skills**

-- 👥 I’m looking to collaborate on **open source projects**
+- 👥 I’m looking to collaborate on **open source repositories**

 - 📝 I write articles on [https://dev.to/felixoakz](https://dev.to/felixoakz)

-- ❓ Ask me about **Python, SQL, Git, Health, Time Management, Planning, Emotional Skills, Adaptability...**

 - 📫 How to reach me **felix@oakz.org**

-- 📄 Know about my experiences [linkedin.com/in/felixoakz/](linkedin.com/in/felixoakz/)

 - ⚡🚴 Fun fact: **I'm a road cyclist that already rode more than 2 times Earth's circumference**